Parametric resonance in abelian and non-abelian gauge fields via space-time oscillations: Numerical Simulations

-\subsection{Parametric resonance, $U(1)$ vs $SU(2)$}
+\subsection{Parametric resonance: $U(1)$ vs $SU(2)$}

-To study the effect of interaction in $SU(2)$ gauge theory, we compute the spatial average of hamiltonian density, $\rho_E$ for $g=0,1$.
-The interactions between the gauge fields in $SU(2)$ significantly influence the growth of fluctuations.
-The self-interactions lead to a larger growth rate of fluctuations compared to the $U(1)\left(g=0\right)$ case for the same simulation parameters.
-To see this, we considered ten different random initial configurations.
-In the evolution of four of these, self-interaction resulted in higher growth of energy density at all times.
-For other configurations, the higher growth was observed only at later times.
-For example, in Fig.\ref{ed2}, we have plotted $\rho_E$ for two such configurations.
-The non-linear interactions lead to higher growth only at late times.
-Up to $t=2.5\Lambda^{-1}$, the difference in $\rho_E$ between them is very small, $\left(<O(10^{-2})\right)$.
-The results are almost identical to the $U(1)$ gauge theory case, apart from the color factor.
-This is expected since the field fluctuations are initially small, and the field equations for $SU(2)$ gauge fields are almost identical to those in the $U(1)$ case, as the non-linear terms are negligible.
-Subsequently, however, with rapid growth in the fluctuations, the non-linear terms become significant.
-At this stage, the average energy density for $g=1$ and $g=0$ start to differ.
-In Fig.\ref{edu1su2}, we have plotted $\Delta\rho_{E_{1-0}}=\rho_E(g=1)-\rho_E(g=0)$ of four initial random conditions for which $\Delta\rho_{E_{1-0}}$ is always positive after the initial fluctuations settle$\left(\approx t=1\Lambda^{-1}\right)$.
-We can see the difference goes on increasing exponentially with time.
-Similar to N-O instability, we observe increase in $\rho_E$ with increase in coupling constant.
-These results suggest that non-linear dynamics eventually enhances the growth of fluctuations.
-A detailed study of the power distribution in momentum space will provide a better understanding, which we plan to carry out in future.
+To study the effect of interaction in $SU(2)$ gauge theory, we compute the spatial average of energy density, $\rho_E$ for $g=0,1$.
+We considered ten different random initial configurations and evolved them with both $g=1$ and $g=0$.
+In half of these initial configurations, in the non-linear regime, self-interaction resulted in higher growth of energy density compared to the $g=0$ case.
+In Fig.\ref{edu1su2} we show the difference in the energy density between $g=1$ and $g=0$, i.e., $\Delta\rho_{E_{1-0}}$, for one of these cases. $\Delta\rho_{E_{1-0}}$ starts out very small during initial times, fluctuating around zero, which seems to be due to the presence of large momentum modes in the initial configuration.
+The behaviour of $\Delta\rho_{E_{1-0}}$ for other configurations is similar at initial times, but subsequently, the trough of the fluctuations in $\Delta\rho_{E_{1-0}}$ goes further below zero with time.
+In some cases, the entire curve remains below zero up to some time, as shown in Fig.\ref{ed2}$(a)$.
+For all the ten cases, $\Delta\rho_{E_{1-0}}$ remains positive and increases exponentially for larger times, as seen in Fig.\ref{edu1su2} and \ref{ed2}$(b)$.
+Similar to N-O instability, we observe an increase in $\rho_E$ with the increase in coupling constant.
+These results suggest that non-linear dynamics eventually enhance the growth of fluctuations.
+A detailed study of the power distribution in momentum space will provide a better understanding, which we plan to carry out in the future.